 The Secret of a Person's Name: The Power and Mission of Yirmiyahu the Prophet

 According to the esoteric teachings of Kabbalah, a person's name is not coincidental; rather, it defines their essence and mission in the world.
-Through the stories of Yirmiyahu (Jeremiah) the Prophet, Bezalel the builder of the Mishkan (Tabernacle), and the Nesi'im (Princes of the Tribes), we discover how a name draws down lofty souls and how the tzaddikim (righteous ones) flee from even the slightest trace of honor.
+Through the stories of Yirmiyahu (Jeremiah) the Prophet, Bezalel the builder of the Mishkan (Tabernacle), and the Nesi'im (tribal leaders), it is revealed how a name draws down lofty souls and how the tzaddikim flee from even the slightest trace of honor.

-The verse states: > "And this House will be supreme; everyone who passes by it will be astonished and will hiss, and they will say, 'Why has Hashem done such a thing to this land and to this House?'"
+The verse states: "And this House which is so exalted, everyone who passes by it will be appalled and will hiss, and they will say, 'Why has Hashem done thus to this land and to this House?'"

 The prophet of the destruction was Yirmiyahu.
-He received the most dreadful role that could possibly exist in the world.
+He received the most terrible role that could possibly exist in the world.
 What is the meaning of the name "Yirmiyahu"?
-In Aramaic, the word "rami" means to throw, because he saw how they threw down and destroyed the Beis HaMikdash (Holy Temple).
-However, in Lashon HaKodesh (the Holy Tongue), the name Yirmiyahu means to be uplifted.
-Yirmiyahu was the prophet of the final moment, and his role was to act through his prophecy and prayers so that the Beis HaMikdash would be elevated and they would be unable to burn it.
-He had to pray that Hashem would magnify the House, that it would continuously ascend until it detached from the earth and hovered in the air.
+In Aramaic, the word "rami" means to throw, because he saw how they threw down and destroyed the Holy Temple.
+However, in the Holy Tongue, the name Yirmiyahu means to be uplifted.
+Yirmiyahu was the prophet of the final moment, and his role was to use his prophecy and prayers to elevate the Holy Temple so that it could not be burned.
+He had to pray that Hashem would magnify the House, that it would continually ascend until it detached from the earth and hovered in the air.

-Even as a six-year-old child, Yirmiyahu played with Nevuchadnetzar (who was a descendant of the Queen of Sheba).
-At that young age, Yirmiyahu already saw through Ruach HaKodesh (Divine Inspiration) that Nevuchadnetzar was destined to destroy the House.
-Nevuchadnetzar told him, "I will not have mercy on anyone; I will only have mercy on you and keep you alive when I have the power."
-Yirmiyahu, who already knew what was destined to occur, immediately began to pray.
-As it was said to him: > "Before I formed you in the belly I knew you, and before you came forth from the womb I sanctified you; I appointed you a prophet to the nations."
+Even as a six-year-old child, Yirmiyahu played with Nebuchadnezzar (who was a descendant of the Queen of Sheba).
+At that young age, Yirmiyahu already saw through Ruach HaKodesh (Divine Inspiration) that Nebuchadnezzar was destined to destroy the Temple.
+Nebuchadnezzar told him, "I will not have mercy on anyone; I will only have mercy on you and keep you alive when I have the power."
+Yirmiyahu, who already knew what the future held, immediately began to pray.
+As it was said to him: "Before I formed you in the belly I knew you, and before you came forth out of the womb I sanctified you; I have appointed you a prophet unto the nations."
 Even while in his mother's womb, he saw and knew everything that was destined to happen to him.

 The Secret of Naming and Drawing Down Souls

 Rebbe Nachman of Breslov writes in "Biur HaLikutim" that he informed Rabbi Nosson and Rabbi Naftali during their lifetimes which angels they would become, and he told them that when a child is given the names of angels, souls of angels descend.
 In every generation, another spark of Moshe Rabbeinu descends, through the Baal Shem Tov, the Arizal, the Rashbi, and all the tzaddikim.
-It is impossible to attain the spark of Moshe except through true humility (shiflus).
+It is impossible to attain the spark of Moshe except through true lowliness and humility.

-A person prepares their list of names even before they get married, and according to the names they prepare, so the souls descend, bringing joy to all the spiritual worlds.
+A person prepares their list of names even before getting married, and according to the names they prepare, so the souls descend, bringing joy to all the spiritual worlds.

 The Tzaddikim Fleeing from Honor

-In the book "Heichal HaBerachah," a wondrous insight is brought regarding the Nesi'im (Princes of the Tribes).
-In Parashas Nasso, regarding Yissachar, the word "hikriv" (he brought an offering) is written twice: > "On the second day, Nesanel ben Tzuar, prince of Yissachar, brought an offering (hikriv).
-He brought his offering (hikriv)..."
+The book "Heichal HaBracha" presents a wondrous insight regarding the Nesi'im (tribal leaders).
+In Parashas Nasso, regarding the tribe of Yissachar, the word "hikriv" (he brought an offering) is written twice: "On the second day, Nesanel the son of Zuar, prince of Yissachar, did offer.
+He offered for his offering..."
 Why is this?

 Yirmiyahu's Struggle for His Name